vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1  key:cd2b04a649
 ## Writing simple functions that return a single value

-We've defined a function `square` that accepts a single parameter and prints out its squared value.
-But what if we don't want to print the value directly and instead just return the squared value and assign it to some variable?
-We can have our function return the new value by adding the `return` statement, followed by the value or variable to return.
+You've defined a function `square` that accepts a single parameter and prints out its squared value.
+But what if you don't want to print the value directly and instead just return the squared value and assign it to some variable?
+You can have your function return the new value by adding the `return` statement, followed by the value or variable to return.

 ```
 def square(value):